MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/key-vault.md

 key_client = KeyClient("https://<vaultname>.vault.azure.net", credential)

-//NOTE: please replace the ("<your-key-name>") with the name of your key in the vault key = key_client.get_key("<your-key-name>") print(key.name)
+# NOTE: please replace the ("<your-key-name>") with the name of your key in the vault
+key = key_client.get_key("<your-key-name>")
+print(key.name)
 ```